Slicer for Mac¶

 Two binaries:

-slicer- the CLI client (same binary as Slicer for Linux) and used to downloadslicer-macslicer-mac- the daemon that manages VMs using Apple's Virtualization framework
+slicer- the CLI client (same binary as Slicer for Linux)slicer-mac- the server process aka daemon that manages VMs using Apple's Virtualization framework

 An optional menu bar app (slicer-tray) provides quick access to VM status, shells, and controls.